jacob-seibert/About-Page/ReadMe.md

     - `git branch -d contact_sec` **deletes branch from local repository**.

 ## 11. Setting up your Google Sheet Script for Form
+- Open the VS Code terminal and enter the command `git checkout -b form_submission`.
 - Navigate to [Google Sheets](https://docs.google.com/spreadsheets)
     - Create a new blank sheet and rename it `Contact Form`
     - Set column headings as seen below: